Dream Schools

 “How could you do this, Tzina?”
 I ask, trying to keep my voice calm.

-“There’s so much I want to do, Ina,” she says.
+“There’s so much I want to do, ina,” she says.

 “This will get me my master’s robe much quicker.”

-“And I’ll be fine.”
+“I’ll be fine.”

 She gives me a hug.

-“Now stop worrrying,” she says.
+“Now stop worrying,” she says.

 “It’ll distract both of us, and time here is precious!”